Over The Line - a modern rock operetta

 Over The Line

-A high concept / low budget rock & roll meditation on modern idealogies of freedom, propaganda, thought control and breaking free by going within.
+A rock & roll meditation on modern the idealologies of freedom, propaganda, thought control and breaking free by going within.
 Story and music written by Brian O'Connell.

 Listen to and download the album HERE.

 In the hip, diverse, and gentrifying Boston neighborhood of Jamaica Plain lives a young man named Sleepy Doormat.
 He's independent, artistic, well educated, and liberal.
 He understands that the status quo is wrong, unjust, and that it only favors those in power.
 But he has never really questioned it on a deep level.
 He believes that things are just the way they are and one person cannot really change anything.
 While Sleepy may be "free" he is still tied by the ideological constrictions that have been imposed on him since youth.
 He has been conditioned by the institutions of school, church, and community opinion.

 After the band plays the intro music (Overture) the Narrator appears and addresses the audience.
 He makes an impassioned statement that we are living in a crisis.
 (Inside The Lines).
 He invites the audience to take a look at the world today through the lens of Sleepy Doormat, who is then shown sitting and playing video games.
-The Narrator takes the audience back in time to observe Sleepy's schooling, religious education, and the attitudes of his family/community.
+The Narrator takes the audience back in time to observe Sleepy's schooling, religious education, and the attitudes of his family and community.
 (History pt 1 -> Chosen People -> History Pt 2).

 Fast forward to adulthood.
 One day on his way home from work Sleepy is confronted by a radical activist selling a leftist paper on the street.
 The activist tries his best to tell Sleepy about the great crisis that is happening (Politicians Lie).
 While Sleepy identifies with much of what this radical person tells him, he ultimately rejects it as out of hand, crazy, and cultish.